jakobkreft/synchi/docs/configuration.md

 Without force, `synchi sync` prints the diff summary and then prompts separately for each category that still has work pending (`Copy A → B`, `Copy B → A`, `Delete on A`, `Delete on B`).
 Reply with `y`/`n`, type `dry` to list the pending paths before deciding, pre-approve via CLI (`--copy-a-to-b yes|no`, etc.), or pass `-y/--yes` to auto-approve all unanswered categories in one go.

+## Hardlink Handling

+Use `hardlinks` to control how hardlinked files are handled:

+* `copy` (default): Synchi copies file content like normal files.
+It does not explicitly preserve hardlink relationships (tar transfers may still keep them).
+* `skip`: Any path that belongs to a hardlink group on either root is skipped before diffing.
+* `preserve`: Synchi recreates hardlinks on the destination and fails if it cannot.

+Preserve mode requires:

+* Filesystem support for hardlinks on the destination.
+* Remote `find` with `%D`/`%i` support (inode/device IDs) when syncing over SSH.

 ## Ownership and Permissions

 Some filesystems do not support POSIX ownership or permissions (for example: SMB shares, NAS devices, Android storage).